11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Dehumidifier Bucket Out

 Another problem could be improper bucket placement.
-Actually, when you place drain bucket back in the dehumidifier after emptying or cleaning, there is a push switch that is pressed and your dehumidifier starts working.
+Actually, when you place drain bucket back in the dehumidifier after emptying or cleaning, there is a push switch that is pressed, and your dehumidifier starts working.

-The goal of push switch is to ensure proper bucket placement.
+The goal of this push switch is to ensure proper bucket placement.
 Without it, if the bucket is not properly fitted, your dehumidifier will keep on running and cause the water to spill on the floor.
 This is also bad in terms of safety.

 If disturbing the bucket or applying pressure on it slightly causes your dehumidifier to start or stop working then there is a good chance that push switch might be at fault.